 You will be working at your own pace on whatever you decide to talk about.
 I will be eager to support you.

 This is a difficult question to answer.
 Although there may be some similarities in what people want to talk about, I see each person as individual and as having individual needs.
 We may agree to meet for a few sessions or we may take it as it comes and work together longer-term.
 This will depend on how our work unfolds and what you see as your needs.

 You are not committed to a set number of sessions.
 As we work together with mutual respect I ask that you give me as much notice as possible if you can’t make a session and I will do the same.
 I do ask for a minimum of 24 hours’ notice of cancellation or my full fee may be payable.

 Usually we make the next appointment at the end of each session at a mutually-convenient time.
-I offer both daytime and evening appointments.
-I also offer online counselling.
+I offer both daytime and evening appointments, currently online.